If you’ve ever looked down and noticed your hands and fingers swelling while hiking, don’t worry.

 As you start hiking, your circulatory system begins to pump more blood to your heart, lungs, and leg muscles to accommodate their demands for more oxygen.

 Extremities like your hands and fingers start to feel left out, so their blood vessels expand in size as a means of snagging some of this increased blood flow.
-This rapid and increased blood flow to your hands causes the hand swelling that is so common while hiking.
+This rapid and increased blood flow to your hands causes hand swelling which is so common while hiking.

 To prevent this sort of swelling, make sure you’re not doing anything that restricts blood flow to your hands while on a hike or otherwise engaging in physical activity.